MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-Relationships.md

 ## Summary

 Resources in FHIR are related.
 These relationships need to be established on data imported with the FHIR Power Query connector.
-The `<referenceId>` field is a synthetic field added to all imported FHIR data which will help establish the relationships.
+The `<referenceId>` field is a synthetic field added to all imported FHIR data that will help establish the relationships.

 ## Next steps

-In this article, you have learned how to establish relationships between tables imported with the FHIR Power Query connector.
-Next explore query folding with the FHIR Power Query connector.
+In this article, you've learned how to establish relationships between tables imported with the FHIR Power Query connector.
+Next, explore query folding with the FHIR Power Query connector.

 >[!div class="nextstepaction"]
 >[FHIR Power Query folding](FHIR-QueryFolding.md)